 To add some extra fiber to your pup’s bowl, you can roast sweet potato chunks in the oven or buy sweet potato puree at the store.
 As with canned pumpkin, make sure the puree does not contain any other ingredients or additives.

-If you’d like to incorporate this epic root veggie into your dog’s diet, try Jinx’s Chicken Sweet Potato & Egg Kibble, our Salmon Brown Rice, Sweet Potato Kibble, or their slow-roasted Chicken & Sweet Potato Jerky.
+If you’d like to incorporate this epic root veggie into your dog’s diet, try Jinx’s Chicken Sweet Potato & Egg Kibble, our Salmon Brown Rice, Sweet Potato Kibble, or their slow-roasted Chicken & Sweet Potato Tenders.

 An apple a day…keeps the vet away?
 Apples are an excellent source of vitamins A and C, fiber, calcium, and phosphorus and are relatively low-calorie.
 Chewing an apple can also help clean your dog’s teeth, but shouldn’t substitute for actual dental care.
 Apples are an affordable and tasty snack full of valuable nutrients, making them a great choice as a reward during training, so long as they are served in moderation.